L29n/Google-Advanced-Data-Analytics-Capstone/README.md

     macro avg      0.98      0.96      0.97      2998
     weighted avg   0.98      0.98      0.98      2998

-Above is the classifcation report
+Above is the classifcation report, 0 means the employee did not leave the company, 1 means the employee left the company.